Technology is constantly developing and evolving, presenting new challenges and opportunities

-Through hands-on class projects you'll learn vital skills — like modern programming language, database management and web applications — and hone your quantitative skills.
+Through hands-on class projects you'll learn vital skills — like modern programming languages, database management and web applications — and hone your quantitative skills.
+Within the Information Technology major you'll have the opportunity to choose the Business track, the Simmons University Center for Cybersecurity Academic Excellence track, or the Health Informatics track.

 As an information technologist, you'll determine user needs and develop, manage, and support technology-based solutions.
 Our students are well prepared for careers as web developers, web administrators, IT consultants, network supporters, system integrators, system analysts and application developers.